The United Kingdom. Home of the Beatles, Buckingham Palace, cozy pubs, great curries and, seemingly, about half a million different mobile providers.

 You’ll sometimes find stores from the larger resellers as well, and I walked into one from Virgin Mobile.
 The prices worked out about the same, but required purchasing and activating various packages that wouldn’t take effect immediately.
 My eyes glazed over within seconds.

 SIM cards for Lycamobile and Lebara seemed to be available in every convenience store I walked past.
-If all you care about is data, either of these are probably a cheaper option — you can get 1GB of data for £7.50.
+If all you care about is data, either of these are probably a cheaper option — you can get 1GB of data for £7.50, or 2GB for £10.
+Just don’t expect too much assistance if you have any problems with setting things up.

 You can also buy SIM cards from Asda and Tesco supermarkets, as well as online-only providers that will post a card out to a UK address if you can provide one.